 The Company's evaluation of goodwill for impairment involves the comparison of the fair value of each reporting unit to its carrying value.
-The goodwill balance was \$2.8 billion as of December 31, 2021, of which \$112 million is allocated to the AIA Reporting Unit ("AIA").
-The AIA reporting unit recorded goodwill impairment charges in each of the last two years, most recently including a \$58 million charge during Q3 2020.
-The fair value of AIA exceeded its carrying value as of the 2021 measurement date and, therefore, no further impairment was recognized.
+The goodwill balance was \$2.7 billion as of December 31, 2022, of which \$1.6 billion is allocated to the M&CS Reporting Units.
+The fair value of the M&CS reporting units exceeded its carrying value as of the 2022 measurement date and, therefore, no impairment was recognized.

-To determine the fair value of the AIA reporting unit, the Company used the income approach.
-Under the income approach, the fair value of the AIA reporting unit was based on the discounted value of the estimated cash flows that the reporting unit is expected to generate.
+To determine the fair value of the M&CS reporting units, the Company used the income approach.
+Under the income approach, the fair value of the M&CS reporting units was based on the discounted value of the estimated cash flows that the reporting unit is expected to generate.
 Cash flow projections were based on management's estimates of revenue growth rates and operating margins, taking into consideration industry and market conditions.
-The discount rate was based on the weighted average cost of capital appropriate for the AIA reporting unit.
+The discount rate was based on the weighted average cost of capital appropriate for the M&CS reporting units.

-Given the significant judgments made by management to estimate the fair value of AIA, performing audit procedures to evaluate the reasonableness of management's estimates and assumptions related to the selection of the discount rate and forecasts of future revenue required a high degree of auditor judgment and an increased extent of effort, including the need to involve our fair value specialists.
+Given the significant judgments made by management to estimate the fair value of the M&CS reporting units, performing audit procedures to evaluate the reasonableness of management's estimates and assumptions related to the selection of the discount rate and forecasts of future revenue required a high degree of auditor judgment and an increased extent of effort, including the need to involve our fair value specialists.